marcgab91/PExOL_Spirometry/README.md

 # PExOL_Spirometry
-Shiny-App PExOL Spirometry and R-Scripts Processing of MBDS
+Contains the Shiny-App PExOL Spirometry and the R-Scripts for processing the dataset MBDS to RefMBDS